photoprism/photoprism-docs/docs/faq/user-faq.md

 If a label is removed the keyword is not automatically removed because it might originated from another source.
 You can delete the keyword manually on the edit dialogue.

-## I do not find the map view
-To view photos on a map you need to upgrade t XXX

 ## Where do I find sidecar files?

 ## Where are my files saved?